-Fundamentals of Entrepreneurship covers how organizations work and how to start a business or social venture, with the aim of producing a concise description and short pitch.
+Fundamentals of Entrepreneurship is taught in the prisons and covers how organizations work and how to start a business or social venture, with the aim of producing a concise description and short pitch.
 Topics include:

 - The importance of leadership and values for entrepreneurs;

 - Marketing and selling;

 - Strategy and business planning; and

 - Business model generation.